 YouTube Video Idea Generator

-Businesses are closed to the Coronavirus but video use is on the rise.
+At the time of this writing, businesses are closed due to the Coronavirus, but video use is on the rise.
 However, coming up with video making ideas is challenging.

 If you have ever wondered, “What do I make videos about?” here is your answer: